vidyabhandary/TIL/tech_reads/Netflix's Dialogue Intelligibility Metric.md

 What are your biggest audio pet peeves when streaming?
 Share below!

 \#Netflix \#Audio \#Tech \#MachineLearning \#DialogueIntelligibility \#UserExperience \#FutureOfSound \#NoMoreVolumeButton \#StreamingLife

 ---

-Okay, here's a revised, more concise version suitable for a LinkedIn post, with a new title and the caveat upfront:

----